IsaTalantbek/ezi-cli/README.md

 $ ezi change-cli [path-to-config]
 ```

 After that you can simply add new commands and scripts, the scripts will receive argv from the yargs library.
-Just make the default export anonymous function in the scripts please
+Just make the default export function in the scripts